Will do what is in our national interest: India to US on S-400 deal

 "We have a certain perspective on Iran.
 The Secretary shared with me the American concerns on Iran...For us it is important that global energy supplies remain predictable.
 I think that is a concern that Secretary Pompeo was very very receptive," Jaishankar said.

-India believes that it meets the US waiver criteria for procuring the S-400 missile defence system from sanctions-hit Russia.

-Earlier, Pompeo called on Prime Minister Narendra Modi, who expressed his strong commitment to achieve the full potential of bilateral relations in trade and economy, energy, defence, counter-terrorism and people- to-people contacts.
+The Trump administration wants Modi to lower the trade barriers and embrace "fair and reciprocal" trade, the US said Tuesday as Secretary of State Mike Pompeo reached New Delhi for crucial talks with the new government.

-Pompeo's visit comes ahead of a meeting between Modi and US President Donald Trump on the sidelines of the G20 Summit in Osaka, Japan, later this week.
+Bilateral trade is likely to be an important topic of discussion during Pompeo's key talks with the new Indian leadership and ahead of this week's meeting between Prime Minister Modi and President Donald Trump on the sidelines of the G20 summit in Osaka, Japan.

-"On some outstanding issues related to trade, I pushed for a constructive and pragmatic view.
-The real test of our intentions will be our ability to deal with this," said Jaishankar.

-Noting that the US-India partnership is beginning to reach new heights, Pompeo asserted that when 1.7 billion people of the worlds two largest democracies come together "great things" can be done.
+"There is enormous potential to grow our trade relationship and create the high-quality jobs that Prime Minister Modi wants if India lowers trade barriers and embraces fair and reciprocal trade," according to a State Department Fact Sheet released on Tuesday.

 RECOMMENDED FOR YOU